Streets and Squares

 Historic background

-On November 28, 1871, the traffic started on the Brest - Moscow railway.
-2 years prior to this event, a railway linked Brest with Warsaw.
-Thus, Brest became an important station at a transcontinental railroad linking Moscow with Paris.
-The railroad and the station gave an impetus to the city's fast development and industrial boom.The first railway station was located in Brest at the north ends of Kuybyshev St. and Karbyshev St. Today it is the premises of Gefest Plant.
+The first railway station was located in Brest at the north ends of Kuybyshev St. and Karbyshev St. Today it is the premises of Gefest Plant.
 Mr. Ludvig Strashevich was the first station-master from 1870 till 1885 in Brest.

 On May 28, 1886, the first passengers entered the new station.
 In summer 1886, Alexander III, the Russian emperor, inspected military maneuvers not far from Brest, he wanted to see the first airships that appeared in the Russian army in 1885.
 Being in Brest, he welcomed the German crown prince, the future German emperor William II, onto the platform of the new station and carried out the opening ceremony of the station.
 In the late 19th century, it was the biggest and most beautiful station building in Russia, a new western gateway to Russia.
 It had richly decorated halls, restaurants to pamper the passengers from abroad.
 In those days, passenger trains had carriages of 4 classes, that were painted as follows, 1st class blue, 2nd class auroauric, 3d class green, 4th class gray.
-That was the first station in Russia where electric lights were installed.
+This was the first station in Russia to have electric lights installed.

 The Warsaw express arrived.